 NGS technology is gaining traction in oncology, which can be attributed to the speed, accuracy, and increasing affordability of NGS.
 NGS has helped evolve the field of precision medicine, which involves tailoring treatments based on disease-causing molecular changes in a person's body.
 While NGS has been used in various scenarios, oncologists currently use it to sequence their patients' biopsy samples to determine the right medicines that target the genetic abnormalities driving tumor growth.

-Cancer is a prominent cause of death and a major obstacle to improving life expectancy in every country worldwide.
-According to World Health Organization (WHO) estimates, cancer incidence is expected to increase from 19.29 million new cases in 2020 to 24.58 million new cases in 2030, while the mortalities from cancer are expected to increase from 9.95 million deaths in 2020 to 12.94 deaths in 2030.
+Cancer is a prominent cause of death and a major obstacle to improving life expectancy.
+According to the World Health Organization (WHO), cancer incidence is expected to increase from 19.29 million new cases in 2020 to 24.58 million new cases in 2030, while the mortalities from cancer are expected to increase from 9.95 million deaths in 2020 to 12.94 million deaths in 2030.

 NGS has great potential to enhance cancer diagnosis and care.
 With the use of NGS technology, various genomic aberrations can be screened simultaneously, including common and rare variants, structural variations (e.g., insertions and deletions), copy-number variations, and fusion transcripts.
 In several studies, NGS has been found to be useful in detecting clinically actionable mutations in cancer patients.
 The Genomics Evidence Neoplasia Information Exchange (GENIE) estimates that 30% of tumors sequenced in the GENIE consortium have mutations that currently available therapies can target.